awsdocs/aws-glue-developer-guide/doc_source/console-jobs.md

 **Important**
 Check [Troubleshooting Errors in AWS Glue](glue-troubleshooting-errors.md) for known problems when a job runs\.

-To learn about the properties that are required for each job, see [Defining Job Properties](add-job.md#create-job)\.
+To learn about the properties that are required for each job, see [Defining Job Properties for Spark Jobs](add-job.md#create-job)\.

 To get step\-by\-step guidance for adding a job with a generated script, see the **Add job** tutorial in the AWS Glue console\.